z-sega/progit/en/01-introduction/01-chapter1.markdown

 ## Summary ##

 You should have a basic understanding of what Git is and how it’s different from the CVCS you may have been using.
 You should also now have a working version of Git on your system that’s set up with your personal identity.
 It’s now time to learn some Git basics.
+## Ayo Addition ##

+These words are mine.
+They have nothing to do with the topic on this page.
+I have gone ahead to use the auto-fill-mode incantation on the contents of this buffer, only to save it to disk again ...